 Four of those questions are designed to add value to other people.
-Two of them will add value in your own life.
-Ensuring you answer all six every day guarantees a minimum of 2190 “value adding” actions each year.
+Two of them will add value to your own life.
+Ensuring you answer all six every day guarantees a minimum of 2190 “value-adding” actions each year.
 No one who adds that kind of value is anything but a leader.

 4. Don’t Let People Live Rent Free In Your Head or Heart

-To learn more about the man who taught me this valuable lesson, visit: http://aboutleaders.com/Accidental-Teachers
+To learn more about the man who taught me this valuable lesson, visit: Accidental-Teachers

-5. Consider That Maybe We Don’t Want Things, We Want the Feelings They Bring
+5. Maybe We Don’t Want Things; We Want the Feelings They Bring

 “Why?”
 He asked.

 Strange as it may seem, I had never actually given that question a lot of thought.
-After doing so, I told him because it would give me the freedom I wanted to pursue the things that I thought were important.
+After doing so, I told him because it would give me freedom, I wanted to pursue the things that I thought were important.
 It would keep me from being tied down.

 “So do you want money, or do you want freedom?”
 He asked.

 Again, he had stopped me short.
 I realized the answer was actually very clear.